Nitrokey/nitrokey-documentation/source/components/nitrokeys/storage/getting-started.rst

             it on the unencrypted partition of your Nitrokey Storage

         .. group-tab:: Windows
             Download and start the `Nitrokey App <https://www.nitrokey.com/download>`__.
 Perhaps you want to store it on the unencrypted partition of your Nitrokey Storage.
-There won’t open a window, but an icon appears in the system tray (see screenshot below).
+There won't open a window, but an icon appears in the system tray (see screenshot below).
 Please right-click on this icon to use all the options of the App.

             .. figure:: images/getting-started/Windows10-Systemtray.png
                 :alt: img1

-3. Open the About window from Nitrokey App’s menu and check if you have the `latest firmware <https://github.com/Nitrokey/nitrokey-storage-firmware/releases>`__ installed.
-If it’s not the latest, please
+3. Open the About window from Nitrokey App's menu and check if you have the `latest firmware <https://github.com/Nitrokey/nitrokey-storage-firmware/releases>`__ installed.
+If it's not the latest, please
    `update <firmware-update.html>`_.

 4. Use the Nitrokey App to change the default User PIN (default: 123456)